 It was administered by MENSA.
 I scored in the 99th percentile.

-Even so, My IQ is closer to Paul Steven’s IQ than to God’s IQ.
+Even so, My IQ is far closer to my cousin's IQ than to God’s IQ.

 And every cowboy’s IQ is closer to their horse’s IQ than to God’s IQ.